 - On a public sidewalk

-- Inside your own parked car
+- Inside a parked car (in a public area)

 - On school property

-- In a residential neighborhood
+- Outdoors in a residential neighborhood

 - In a parking lot